-We believe that the Federal Government should play a leadership role to play in this collaboration.
+The Federal Government should play a leadership role to play in this collaboration.
 This should include appointing and leading a task force of interested parties, including those listed above, to share best practices and to explore alternative solutions, including revenue-sharing.